-"While you might be grasping at caffeine to get you through the day when you're sick, keep in mind that excessive amounts can cause potential upset stomach and mild dehydration," Moskovitz says.
+"While you might be grasping at caffeine to get you through the day when you're sick, keep in mind that excessive amounts can cause an upset stomach and mild dehydration," Moskovitz says.

-Since staying hydrated is essential to recovery, consuming caffeine is a major no-no. That means giving up or limiting coffee, chocolate, soda and other caffeinated drinks during the duration of your cold.
+Because staying hydrated is essential to recovery, taking in caffeine is a major no-no. That means giving up or limiting coffee, chocolate, soda and other caffeinated drinks during the duration of your cold.

-Not to mention, "caffeine can also suppress appetite, and if you're sick, you don't want to miss out on key immune-boosting nutrients like C, zinc and antioxidants" that your body gets through healthy foods, Moskovitz says.
+Not to mention, "caffeine can also suppress appetite, and if you're sick, you don't want to miss out on key immunity nutrients like C, zinc and antioxidants" that your body gets through nutritious whole foods, Moskovitz says.